 National Donor Sabbath

 National Donor Sabbath, the third weekend of November 2015, is a time for faith leaders of all denominations across the region to alert communities to the pressing need for organ and tissue donations to save lives.

 Spreading the Message through Our Faith Communities

-National Donor Sabbath is an annual nationwide observance in November, and there is no cost to participate.
+National Donor Sabbath is an annual nationwide observance during the third weekend of November, and there is no cost to participate.

 National Donor Sabbath is supported by the U.S. Department of Health and Human Services, Health Resources and Services Administration, together with national, State, and local donation organizations, faith communities, health providers, community organizations, and concerned individuals.